FyerPower/forever-reimagined/mods.md

 - **Styled Player List** - Improves the player list with formatting and customization options.
 - **Trade Cycling** - Allows cycling through villager trades with hotkeys for easier trading.
 - **TrashSlot** - Adds a trash can slot to inventories for quick item deletion.
+- **Universal Graves** - Creates graves when players die, storing all items safely and preventing item loss.
 - **Tweakeroo** - Collection of various tweaks and quality-of-life features (free camera, flexible block placement, etc.).
 - **VeinMine** - Allows mining entire veins of ore or chopping entire trees at once with a keybind.